Headmaster – Kaicho Hoosain Narker

 Dragon Festival

-The Dragon Festival with noted artists like Don Wilson, Cynthia Rothrock, Art Camacho and others is tentatively scheduled to be held in Cape Town once the pandemic normalises.
+The Dragon Festival with noted artists like Don Wilson, Cynthia Rothrock, Art Camacho and others is tentatively scheduled to be held in Cape Town.
 Featuring various martial arts activities including the Ashihara Karate, seminars and others and meet and greet with the “attractions” – it promises to be a bumper event.

 Cape Town as the Mother City is arguably one of the most beautiful in the world with the famed Table Mountain, Cape Point, two oceans and many other wonderful attractions all in and around the City.